UN urges opening of all Gaza crossings to deliver three-month food supply

 The WFP has 57,000 tons of food supplies prepositioned to get in the enclave between Egypt, Jordan and from inside Israel and the agency intends to “scale-up to 170,000 tons to cover three months for 1.6 million people”, said Ms. Etefa from the UN’s food agency.
 Asked about the commitment of donors to meet the extensive needs, she said that “we've already had support from donors.
 Beyond the three months, we need to continue to feed this pipeline to push food supplies to always have at least three months stocks on.”

 To address famine conditions, thousands of aid trucks would need to get into the devastated enclave each week.
 Yesterday, Thursday 16 October, 950 trucks crossed into Gaza according to OCHA.
 That includes eight fuel trucks and three gas trucks.
-Approximately 1/3 of these trucks are through the UN coordinated mechanisms.
+Approximately a third of them passed through the UN coordinated mechanisms.

 Ends